jasminek139/github-portfolio/README.md

-# 📊 Data Analyst Portfolio
+# 📊 Jasmine Kaphle | Data Analyst Portfolio

-Hi!
-I'm Jasmine, an aspiring Data Analyst currently looking for an internship opportunity.
-This portfolio highlights my work in data analysis using **Tableau**, **Excel**, and **SQL**.
+Hello!
+I’m **Jasmine Kaphle**, an aspiring **Data Analyst** seeking internship opportunities where I can apply data-driven problem-solving to real-world business challenges.
+This portfolio showcases projects that demonstrate my analytical, technical, and visualization skills using **Tableau**, **Excel**, and **SQL**.

-## 🔧 What’s Inside
+---

+## 🔎 About This Portfolio

-This repository contains a collection of projects that demonstrate my ability to:
+This repository highlights hands-on projects focused on transforming raw data into meaningful insights.
+Each project reflects my ability to:

-- Clean and analyze datasets
+- Clean, organize, and prepare datasets for analysis
-- Write effective SQL queries
+- Write optimized SQL queries to extract and manipulate data
-- Build interactive dashboards with Tableau
+- Build interactive dashboards in Tableau
-- Create Excel reports and visualizations
+- Develop professional Excel reports and visualizations
+- Interpret data trends to support decision-making

+---

-## 📁 Tools & Skills
+## 🛠 Technical Skills

+**Tools:**
+- Tableau
+- Microsoft Excel
+- SQL

+**Core Competencies:**
+- Data Cleaning & Preparation
+- Data Visualization
+- Dashboard Development
-- **Tools:** Tableau, Excel, SQL
+- SQL Query Writing
-- **Skills:** Data Cleaning, Visualization, Dashboarding, SQL Queries, Data Interpretation
+- Data Analysis & Interpretation
+- Reporting & Business Insights

+---

+## 📁 Featured Projects

+- 📊 **COVID-19 Impact & Recovery Analysis* – Brief description of what problem you solved and tools used.
+- 📈 **Job Market & Salary Trends Analysis* – Brief description of analysis and key insight.
+- 🗄 **Sales Performance & Customer Segmentation Dashboard* – SQL-based project with query optimization and reporting.

+---
 ## 📬 Contact

-- 📧 Email: jasminekaphle2004@gmail.com
+📧 **Email:** jasminekaphle2004@gmail.com
-- 📄 Resume:

-Thanks for visiting my portfolio!
+📄 **Resume:** [Insert Resume Link Here]
+---

+Thank you for reviewing my portfolio.
+I am eager to contribute analytical skills, attention to detail, and a strong learning mindset to a data-driven team.